History of rail transport in Zambia: TAZARA Railway

 From 1964, discussions took place about a proposed railway line between Tanzania and Zambia.
 The government of the People's Republic of China sponsored construction of the railway specifically to eliminate Zambia's economic dependence on Rhodesia and South Africa.
 The contractual foundations were closed in 1967, and one year later, the Tanzania-Zambia Railway (TAZARA) was established, as a condominial railway owned by Tanzania and Zambia.

 The TAZARA was built in the or Cape gauge, which was common in southern Africa, but new to Tanzania.
 The line was handed over to the company as it was completed in sections in 1973 and 1974.

 The TAZARA has been a major economic conduit in the region.
 However, it has never been profitable and more recently it has suffered from competition from road transport (such as the Trans–Caprivi Highway and Walvis Bay Corridor to Namibia) and the re-orientation of Zambia's economic links towards South Africa after the end of apartheid.
 As of October 2008, a Tanzanian newspaper described the TAZARA's condition as being "on the verge of collapse due to financial crisis", with the operator being three months late on paying worker's wages and most of its 12 locomotives being out of service.
 At the beginning of 2010 the Chinese government gave the financially crippled operator a US$39 million interest-free loan to revive its operations.

-Sena railway
+Chipata–Mchinji line to the Sena and Nacala railways

-The subsequent discovery of the Chipata mines in Zambia made it possible to extend the Sena railway from Mchinji, Malawi, to Chipata, Zambia.
-The works for this extension were completed in 2019, with Chinese funding.
-The Sena railway connects with the cities of Lilongwe, Blantyre and Nsanje, in Malawi, and with the cities of Nhamayabué and Dondo, in Mozambique, reaching the port of Beira.
-Through the Nkaya railway link, in the center of Malawi, it is possible to access the Nacala Railway, where there is access to the Port of Nacala.
+The line from Chipata in Zambia to Mchinji in Malawi was planned in 1982 and completed in 2010, as a northern extension of the Sena Railway through Malawi to Beira.
+It also connects via a junction at Nkaya to the port of Nacala via the Nacala Railway providing Zambia with an alternative access to the sea.
+Its aim was to provide a freight corridor, in conjunction with road transport, for copper ore exports and general freight imports to and from Nacala, and the export of cement clinker from Lusaka District to Blantyre.
+The works for this extension were completed in 2010.
+In 2013 the line was reported as idle because there are few facilities at Chipata.
+Freight services operated in 2014–2016 but have been idle since, though talks took place in 2025 between ZRL and Mozambique Ports and Railways (CFM) on restarting.